|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

 Attention GED Candidate:

-Subject: The current version of the GED® test is expiring at the end of 2013
+Subject: The 2002 version of the GED® test expired at the end of 2013

-A free preparation lab for the GED® test is available through the College Skills Department.
-Please contact Student Success & Assessment Services (formerly Assessment Services) at (707) 527-4661 for more detailed information, or go online to www.santarosa.edu/app/placement.
+A free preparation lab for the GED test is available through the College Skills Department.
+Students prepare for the GED test by using a specific software program designed to improve academic skills.
+Our instructors assist in providing personalized, self-paced instruction.
+For more information please visit http://online.santarosa.edu/presentation/page/?21593 or contact Student Success & Assessment Services (formerly Assessment Services) at (707) 527-4661.

 Office Location and Hours